mapping-commons/sssom/README.md

 including clear definitions, examples of use and controlled vocabulary where necessary, along with 30 other optional metadata elements to provide additional provenance.

-SSSOM enables entity mappings bewteen several entity types, including classes, instances, and properties.
+SSSOM enables entity mappings between several entity types, including classes, instances, and properties.
 These can be made explicit with the [`subject_type`](https://w3id.org/sssom/subject_type) and [`object_type`](https://w3id.org/sssom/object_type) columns: